 EXPAND ACCESS TO HEALTHCARE

-Johanna will advocate to expand Medicaid coverage, make access to mental health easily available for all and especially children, fund preventative care services (i.e. tests and screenings, vaccinations, and annual checkups), and expand pre-natal and post-natal care options for women.
+Johanna will advocate to expand Medicaid coverage, make access to mental healthcare easily available for all and especially children, fund preventative care services (i.e. vaccinations), protect women's access to reproductive healthcare, and expand pre-natal and post-natal care options for women.

 PROTECT OUR CIVIL RIGHTS